Same Reality, Different Perspective

 The episode highlighted a Swedish chef who'd made an international name for himself, doing so in a familiar setting that he didn't always value.
 After leaving home, he studied at a culinary school in a rural area of Sweden before moving on to an institute in Paris where he eventually obtained a job under a reputable chef at a Michelin starred restaurant, only to find himself years later back in the "middle of nowhere"— the unchanged environment he was once discontent in, with no aspirations of ever remaining.

-Certainly, it was his shift in perspective about this environment that had made all the difference in his coming into purpose, right in the midst of it.
+Certainly, it was his shift in perspective about this environment that had made all the difference in his coming into an unforeseen purpose, right in the midst of it.

 I think there's much to be spiritually gleaned from this chef's earthly revelation.

-God's right perspective had been replaced by their wrong perspective.
+God's righteous panorama had been replaced by their unrighteous perspective.

-It's so unfortunate—tragic, actually—that God's deeply loved, chosen children routinely chose to not trust Him.
+It's so unfortunate—tragic, actually—that God's deeply loved, chosen children routinely chose to not trust and rest in Him.

 May this not be true of me.